• Skip to primary navigation

 Cabbage, however, is not one of those things.

-These Pickled Cabbage Quinoa Bowls with Pea Pesto are fun, fresh, and perfect for Spring.
+These Pickled Cabbage Quinoa Bowls are fun, fresh, and perfect for Spring.

 I won’t lie, I definitely chose the red cabbage as my first experience with pickling because of the gorgeous pink color it turns when soaked.